mozilla/addons-server/docs/topics/api.rst

 Authentication
 ==============

+Not all APIs require authentication.
+Each API will note if it needs authentication.

 Currently only two legged OAuth authentication is supported.
 This is focused on clients who would like to create multiple apps on the app store from an end point.